vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 ### Attacking the aphorism, even as a review

-**(Jayanta)** Well, this wouldn't make a philosopher happy, either: *Whose* perception are you trying to prove as not capable of grounding normative judgments, anyway?
+**(Jayanta)** Well, this wouldn't impress a real philosopher: *Whose* perception are you trying to prove as not capable of grounding normative judgments, anyway?
 The perception of people like us?
 Or the perception of sages?

-If you're talking about the perception of people like us; well, since no one argues with that--why are you wasting your breath?
+If you're talking about the perception of people like us; well, since no one argues with that—why are you wasting your breath?
 But, if you're talking about the perception of sages; since you don't even agree that there is such a thing as "the perception of sages", how can you prove that it can't ground normative judgment?

-Since the property possessor does not exist, your arguments from "dependence on a present object" or "the nature of perception", etc., all face the problem of an empty subject term.
+Since (according to you) the property possessor does not exist, your arguments from "dependence on a present object" or "the nature of perception", etc., all face the problem of an empty subject term.